alanhaugen/bachelor-inn/README.md

 In Dialogic, you can make characters which players get to choose.

 In Dialogic, you can use a call to Event to place units

+The original cast of units are made in scripts/save_game.gd

 ### What Dialogic can trigger (start battle, end battle, cutscene)